-The IRS published a Memo on February 24, 2020 regarding the statute of limitations for assessment of an ESRP under Section 4980H.
+The IRS published a Memo on February 24, 2020 regarding assessments of an ESRP under Section 4980H stating that there are no statute of limitations here.
 The Memo makes it quite clear that there is none in regards to assessment of ESRP.

 The Office of Chief Counsel stated that it is not possible for the IRS to determine the ESRP solely using Forms 1094-C and 1095-C. Subsequently, the filing of these returns does not fall under the statue of limitations under Section 6501 (a).

 According to the IRS, “anything that an ALE is liable to pay under section 4980H is called the Employer Shared Responsibility Payment (“ESRP”).”
 The IRS determines the ESRP by collecting information from the ALEs and their FTEs.